 variety of offerings the company delivers to motorists, businesses, consumers, and wholesalers in the United States and Canada.

-The company utilized leverage to fuel some strong acquisitions in the pre-pandemic low rate environment.
+The company used leverage to fuel substantial acquisitions in the pre-pandemic low-rate environment.
 However, the market has now soured on companies in poor debt situations.
 This has left Parkland trading at a near 50% discount to its historical averages and a high single-digit price-to-earnings ratio.
-This one does have a bit of risk built in, especially considering the company's leverage ratio is 3.5x heading into a high rate environment and possible recession.
+This one does have a bit of risk built in, especially considering the company's leverage ratio is 3.5x heading into a high-rate environment and possible recession.

 Canadian Tire (TSE:CTC.A)

-When recessions are expected, retailers tend to get hit the most, especially those with high debt levels.
-Canadian Tire fits this mould, but I'm not worried about its sales or supply chain during a recessionary environment or even its debt levels at this time.
+Retailers tend to get hit the most when recessions are expected, especially those with high debt levels.
+Canadian Tire fits this mould, but I'm not worried about its sales or supply chain during a recessionary environment or even its debt levels.

 The company is a staple to most Canadians regarding tools and household items.
 With its acquisitions of companies like Sport Chek and Helly Hanson, it owns some of the strongest brands in the country.

-It has historically done an excellent job at getting people inside of their brick and mortar stores.
+Historically, it has done an excellent job at getting people inside their brick and mortar stores.

 During the pandemic, it accelerated the growth of its e-commerce segment significantly, which should accelerate earnings growth even more in the future.

 Flat earnings are projected into 2023 and even 2024.
-However, considering at the time of writing, the company is only trading at 8.5 times those expected earnings, it seems like the recession is already priced into Canadian Tire for the most part.
+However, considering that the company is only trading at 10 times those expected earnings, it seems like the recession is already priced into Canadian Tire for the most part.

 Overall, these are some of the best Canadian stocks when it comes to value